georghe-crihan/digma-e605-qt-apps-framework/README.md

 ### General info on STOCK firmware for the G6 platform:
 Quoting russian [Sibrary clone hacking page on a prominent gadgets forum](https://4pda.ru/forum/index.php?showtopic=423200&st=20) (my translation):
-> A bit of software: if an executable file or a shell-script is copied into the E-Reader's memory or onto its SD-CARD and then opened in its "File Manager" - it thus will be run.
+> A bit of software: if an executable file or a shell-script is copied into the E-Reader's memory or onto its SD-CARD and then opened via its "File Manager" - it thus will be run.
 It permits to launch arbitrary code on the E-Reader.

 NB: apparently, the SD-CARD's FAT filesystem is mounted with *x* mode bits automatically turned on, so any file has the execute permissions set.